SAP/fundamental/docs/pages/components/inline-help.md

 summary:
 ---

-Inline help component can be used to display a quick help or informative message in a popover.
-It can be placed inline with components such as headers, body text, labels, etc.
+Inline help is used to display help text in a popover, often inline with headers, body text and form labels.

 <hr>